CLICK HERE FOR INDEX PAGE

 An early Ford vehicle

-Planning the production of your possible design is an important aspect of the design process and will show the examiner that you have considered how your solution will be made on a mass production line, with a labour force.
-A mass production line is a method of making thousands of your final solution in a factory.
-The labour force is the people/workers who will put it together.
-At the beginning of the century the first mass production line was set up in the USA.
-The Ford Motor Company set up a ‘line’ of workers who put together each car.
-The line was composed of hundreds of people each doing only one job.
-When you plan your production line you need to keep each stage of manufacture very simple.
+Planning the production of your possible design, is an important aspect of the design process.
+Planning, will show the examiner that you have considered how your solution will be made on a mass production line, with a labour force.
+A mass production line is a method of manufacturing thousands of your final solution/product, in a factory.
+The labour force is the people/workers who will assemble it.
+At the beginning of the century, the first mass production line was set up in the USA.
+The Ford Motor Company set up a ‘line’ of workers who put together each 'Model T' car.
+The production line was composed of hundreds of people, each doing only one job.
+When you plan your production line, you need to keep each stage of manufacture very simple.
 This is planning for ‘mass production’.

 A Simple Production Line for the Assembly of a Clock Face and Mechanism